Rural Access Scheme

 Find out more about each university’s scheme by following the links below:

 If you have lived in Rural and Remote areas of Australia for five years consecutively (60 full months) or ten years cumulatively (120 full months), the chance to study as part of the scheme may be available to you.

 Rural and Remoteness is determined if you have lived in an Australian Statistical Geographic Standard (ASGS) Remoteness Area (RA) category 2 to 5.

+You can check your ASGS-RA category by visiting the Health Workforce Locator website.
 Choose the “Australian Statistical Geographic Standard Remoteness Areas” check box under the “Classifications” section and select “2016” as the year when searching for your current or previous permanent home address.

 If you have applied to a Rural Access Scheme eligible course, you will automatically be sent an invitation to apply for the scheme after you submit your application.

 You will need to download and complete the cover sheet and upload it to your QTAC application with supporting documentation by the due date outlined on the form.